luker983/MOSIP-Setup-Instructions/README.md

 **Note:** May need to run `source ~/.bashrc` to get the alias `an`.

+At this point MOSIP will start installing and take a very long time.
+Some installation issues can be resolved by simply re-running `an site.yml`.

 ## Troubleshooting

 If you get the following error: